nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 software.
 One should also turn on logging for this apk.

-For that, in one terminal on LLP launch 'roscore', then in a second one run:
+For that, in one terminal on LLP launch 'roscore', then in a second one run logging as earlier, and in a third one run:

-  adb logcat -b all -c   # wipe any existing logs adb logcat -s sci_cam  # print log messages for sci_cam_image2

-and in a third one run:

   adb shell am start -n gov.nasa.arc.irg.astrobee.sci_cam_image2/gov.nasa.arc.irg.astrobee.sci_cam_image2.SciCamImage2